Amberjack: Other regions

 Other species exist in other parts of the world, such as the yellowtail amberjack (including the Asian yellowtail, the California yellowtail, and yellowtail kingfish or southern yellowtail), Almaco jack, and Japanese amberjack (five-ray yellowtail).

 Behavior

 Amberjacks are predators.
-They primarily feed on pelagic and benthic fish, though their prey also includes squid, crustaceans, sardines and bigeye scad.
+They primarily feed on pelagic and benthic fish, though their prey also includes squid, crustaceans, sardines, and bigeye scad.
 Younger juvenile jacks tend to feed on plankton and small invertebrates.

-Greater Amberjacks mature at around 4 years old, and migrate in late spring to early summer (March to June) to reproduce.
+Greater amberjacks mature around 4 years old, and migrate in late spring to early summer (March to June) to reproduce.
 They migrate to deeper water to spawn, producing their young near shipwrecks or large objects as a safe haven.

 Females are much larger than males, and have a longer life expectancy.
 The maximum lifespan for females is 17 years, whilst the average is 10 due to popular demand for them in big game fishing and as a high-quality food fish.

-Amberjacks are not at top of the food chain in their habitat, and therefore are prone to being prey for yellowfin tuna, sharks and other larger fish.
+Amberjacks are not at top of the food chain in their habitat, so are prey for yellowfin tuna, sharks, and other larger fish.